 ❇️ Is full repayment an absolute requirement?
 No

-A bank loan, on the other hand, is loaded with risks and potential penalties that can continue haunting you for up to seven years AFTER the loan has been repaid in full.
+Bank loans, on the other hand, are loaded with risks and potential exposure that can continue haunting you for up to seven years AFTER the loan has been repaid in full.

 ❇️ Good credit required?
 Yes

 ❇️ Income verification?
 Yes